pyllq/pyllq-47-0/toolkit/components/telemetry/docs/environment.rst

           "pref.name.value": value // some prefs send the value "pref.name.url": "<user-set>" // For some privacy-sensitive prefs
             // only the fact that the value has been changed is recorded },
+        attribution: { // optional, only present if the installation has attribution data
+          // all of these values are optional.
+          source: <string>, // referring partner domain, when install happens via a known partner
+          medium: <string>, // category of the source, such as "organic" for a search engine
+          campaign: <string>, // identifier of the particular campaign that led to the download of the product
+          content: <string>, // identifier to indicate the particular link within a campaign },
       },
       profile: {